HKUST Programming Contest

 Contest Rules & Details:

-1. The programming language to be used in this contest is C/C++.
-The contestants use PC2 to submit their source codes to the judge and the source codes are compiled by Visual Studio 2010.
+1. The programming languages to be used in this contest are C, C++(Microsoft C++ and G++) and Java.
+Unforunately, new features in C++ 11 are not supported in the contest.
+The contestants use PC2 to submit their source codes to the judge.

-2. In this contest, the contestants are given six to seven programming problems.
+2. In this contest, the contestants are given five to seven programming problems.
 The goal is to solve as many problems as possible.
-For those who solve the same number of problems, the one with lower score wins.
-(The scoring system will be explained below.)
+For those who solve the same number of problems, the one with less penalty wins.
+(The penalty system will be explained below.)

 4. The correctness of each submission is judged by inputting test cases into the submitted program.
 The submission is regarded as correct if its outputs match completely with the model outputs.
 The submission is judged as correct or wrong.
 No partial credit is given.